 How can my Establishment apply?

 Any establishment (school, scout group, cadet force or club) in the South West can apply to enter teams into Ten Tors.
-Applications have to be made through this website by the 18 Sept 16.
+Applications have to be made through this website between 01 - 24 Sept 21.

 When are the teams selected?